Mysterious and strangely peaceful swamp in a dream with still dark water

 The swamp is to the right, or to the left, or on all sides.
 You are walking along a narrow border, a barely visible path, from tussock to tussock.
 Every step is careful.
 Every next hummock looks unreliable.
 You watch your feet and try not to think about what will happen if a foot slips.
 The main thing is not to look into the swamp.
 Or — you look anyway, and something tightens inside.

-Your Careful Guardian speaks through this dream.
-This is the part of the personality that is responsible for survival — wise, watchful, sometimes worn out by its own vigilance.
+In this dream, your Guardian comes to you.
+This is the part of the personality that is responsible for your survival — watchful, wise, sometimes worn out by its own vigilance.
 It scans the horizon constantly.
 It does not let you relax.
 It remembers what happens when you do.

 The Guardian appears in this dream to show you something — not to frighten you: you have already been walking the edge of something dangerous for a long time.
 The tension has become so familiar that you have stopped noticing it.
 But the body remembers.
 And the dream reminds you.